RFP2212-Toy-Story/atelier/README.md

   - `npm run client-dev`
 You should now be able to access the client application at the location you set for your server `.env` file.

+# Running ESLint
+- In the project root run the command `npx eslint .` to show all current errors and warnings
+- To specifically dignore ESLint's opinion about a given line, add the comment `// eslint-disable-line`
+  - EG `const forFutureUse = require('package-name'); // esline-disable-line`